podchasova11/mobile-testing-interview-questions/README.md

 - [ ] <code>adb logcat</code>: display the logical output for the connected device, which can be helpful for debugging
 - [ ] <code>adb shell dumpsys <system_service></code>: display detailed info about a specific system service on the device

-  - [ ] I often use the <code>dumpsys</code> util to to obtain the version info about the package.
+  - [ ] I often use the <code>dumpsys</code> util to to obtain the minSDK version info about the package when selecting/configuring devices for proper test coverage.
 For example:

-           % adb shell dumpsys package com.|grep version versionCode=13 minSDK=21 targetSDK=31 versionName=2.3.45
+           % adb shell dumpsys package com.myapp.app|grep version versionCode=13 minSDK=21 targetSDK=31 versionName=2.3.45

 - [ ] <code>adb reboot</code>: reboot the connected device